 By Paul Coleman

-Crossrail – a new London commuter railway – is set to start running at a time when Londoners are told they live and work in a ‘knowledge-intensive and post-industrial’ era.
+But Crossrail Elizabeth Line services also start running at a time when Londoners are told they live and work in a ‘knowledge-intensive and post-industrial’ era.

 New communications technology means knowledge is mobile.
 Many predict this signals the ‘death of the office’, the nine-to-five working shift, and the ‘work-bed’ commute.
 Pardon the pun but, according to this train of thought, Crossrail is already obsolete even before its Elizabeth Line trains trundle out of their depot.